 Panel data on domestic well failures at the well-year are available from 2014 to 2020.
 Beginning in 2014, DWR created a system for households to report domestic well failures.
-Reporting in this system is voluntary and is not linked to state-assistance or interventions (i.e. there are no known differential incentives for reporting in certain locations or years).
-These data, shown on a map in Figure A4, contain the coordinates for the reported dry well, the date the issue started, and if the issue was resolved.
+Reporting in this system is voluntary and there are no known differential incentives for reporting in certain locations or years.
+When wells are reported dry, county-led emergency services are notified to provide alternative water as a short-term solution.
+These data, shown on a map in Figure A6, contain the coordinates for the reported dry well, the date the issue started, and if the issue was resolved.
 Using the Well Completion Report data, we create a panel on the service status of all domestic wells by geographically matching the reported failures to the registered domestic wells.
 We denote a well-year as failed if a well failure is self-reported; otherwise we assume it is functional.
 This is an undercount of the true number of domestic well failures, since household reporting is voluntary.
-Still, it is an improvement on past approaches that estimate failures based on assumptions about the relationship between well depth and groundwater table height.
+Still, it is an improvement over an approach that estimates failures based on the relationship between well depth and groundwater table height, which risks misclassifying wells for other reasons; for example, because they have been retired or because gaps in monitoring data lead to prediction errors (Gailey, Lund, and Medellín-Azuara, 2019).